noeldjohnson/noeldjohnson.github.io/_pages/Development.md

 **Some Announcements**

 * I'm now holding virtual office hours on Thursdays from 3:00 to 4:00.
+I sent you all an email on 3/26 with the link and password to join the office hours.

 * Here are the changes I've made to dates on the syllabus:
   * I have moved the midterm exam to April 8.
 It will be a take-home exam.
 I will distribute it by noon on April 8 and it will be due by midnight on April 10.